bugrakilic/aws-ansible-automation/README.md

 cd ansible-aws-automation
 ```

-2. Update the AWS credentials.
-Update the vars/aws_credentials.yml file with your AWS credentials:
+2. Update the vars/aws_credentials.yml file with your AWS credentials:

 ```
 aws_access_key: YOUR_ACCESS_KEY